How Watched-Folder Auto-Delivery Works on MangaSendr (2026 Guide)

 Multi-device fan-out

-If you have more than one Kindle registered with auto-delivery enabled, each new chapter gets delivered to all of them.
+If you have more than one Kindle registered with auto-delivery enabled, each new file gets delivered to all of them.
 Useful if you read on a Paperwhite at home and a Scribe on the train.

-Note: each device delivery counts separately against the free-tier quota (see below).
+Each device delivery counts separately against the free-tier quota (see below).

 The free tier and auto-delivery